 Work on a single branch at a time.
 Separate the branches so that they are fully fanned out – one piece goes to the left, one to the right and then one sticks up.
 This is the key to creating a natural look (have a look at a real tree and you’ll see that we’re trying to replicate the same idea).

 If there’s another piece underneath, have that point down.
-Repeat this throughout the tree, ensuring the pieces go in different directions to create a full tree.
+Repeat this throughout the tree, ensuring the pieces go in different directions to create a full tree and eliminate any visible gaps.

 2. Work Section by Section